Introduction

 Step 5 Checking the result

-A pop-up will appear with the code run execution result for the specified function.
-You have two choices:
+A pop-up will appear with the code run execution result for the specified function:

 You can also add logging to your driver:

-And after running the code you will be able to access it under the Log tab:
+And after running the code you will be able to access it under the Console Log section.

 Now, you can also create table variables where each record is a demonstration of various key/value pairs.
 You can basically insert records and insert the unique identifier of the row, which in this case is the Docker container ID, then you just insert for each column your defined value.

-How to define Driver Table, you can follow the link: https://portal.domotz.com/custom-driver/driverTable.html
+How to define Drivers Table, you can follow the link: https://portal.domotz.com/custom-driver/driverTable.html

-To see an example of custom driver table variables: https://github.com/domotz/custom-driver/blob/master/examples/ssh/docker_stats.js
+To see an example of driver table variables: https://github.com/domotz/custom-driver/blob/master/examples/ssh/docker_stats.js

-Go on the page of the device you would like to apply the driver to and click on select “Manage Device Drivers” or click on the “Drivers” tab button:
+Go on the page of the device you would like to apply the driver to and click on select “Manage Automation & Drivers” or click on the “Drivers” tab button:

 Select the driver that you want to apply to this device.
-To filter your Drivers list, check the boxes ” Already associated to a device” or ” Valid Code”, or both.
+To filter your Driver list, check the boxes ” Already associated to a device” or ” Valid Code”, or both.

-The Drivers Label appears after assigning a driver to a single device:
+The ‘Driver’ tab will appeare after assigning a driver to a single device:

 Agent Variable Consumption

-By clicking on the highlighted above section, you will be able to access the Manage Drivers section where you can see which devices are consuming variables:
+By clicking on the highlighted above section, you will be able to access the Manage Automation & Drivers section where you can see which devices are consuming variables:

 Step 3 Driver configuration

-Go to the Driver tab and find your driver configuration (sample period) and results:
+Go to the Drivers tab and find your driver configuration (sample period) and results:

 A historical view of the variable value changes is available by clicking under its value cell:

-Select your device from the Device List, and then, on the Driver tab of your device with custom integrations, click the “Download CSV” link to download a CSV of a driver table.
+After selecting your device, please enter the Drivers tab of your device with custom integrations and click the “Download CSV” link to download a CSV of your chosen variables tables.

 Failed Drivers

-If one or more drivers are in the “Failed” status, you will see an informative banner in the “Total Custom Integrations Variables” section stating “One or more Custom Integrations have stopped working”.
+If one or more drivers are in the “Failed” status, you will see an informative banner in the “Automation and Drivers variables” section stating “One or more Drivers have stopped working”.

-By clicking on the banner, you will be able to access the Manage Drivers section, where you can see a list of devices for which the Custom Integratione has been stopped.
+By clicking on the banner, you will be able to access the Manage Automation & Drivers section, where you can see a list of devices for which the driver has been stopped.